Mariah Carey: 2010–2014: Merry Christmas II You and Me. I Am Mariah... The Elusive Chanteuse

 On March 1, 2012, Carey performed at New York City's Gotham Hall; her first time performing since her pregnancy.
 She also performed a three-song set at a special fundraiser for US President Barack Obama held in New York's Plaza Hotel.
 A new song titled "Bring It On Home", which Carey wrote for the event to show her support for Obama's re-election campaign, was also performed.
 In August 2012, she released a stand-alone single, "Triumphant (Get 'Em)", featuring rappers Rick Ross and Meek Mill.
-Carey joined the judging panel of the twelfth season of American Idol.
-In 2013, Carey appeared in Lee Daniels' film The Butler and had a guest role voicing as a redneck character on the adult animated series American Dad!.
+Carey joined the judging panel of the twelfth season of American Idol, earning a reported $18 million for the season.
+In 2013, Carey appeared in Lee Daniels's film The Butler and had a guest role voicing as a redneck character on the adult animated series American Dad!.
+In February 2013, she released "Almost Home", for the soundtrack of The Walt Disney Studios film Oz the Great and Powerful.

-In February 2013, Carey recorded and released a song called "Almost Home", for the soundtrack of The Walt Disney Studios film Oz the Great and Powerful.
-For her 14th album, she worked with producers including DJ Clue?, Randy Jackson, R. Kelly, David Morales and The-Dream.
+For her 14th album, Me.
+I Am Mariah...
+The Elusive Chanteuse, Carey worked with producers including DJ Clue?, Randy Jackson, R. Kelly, David Morales and The-Dream.
 The lead single, "Beautiful", featuring singer Miguel, was released on May 6, 2013, and peaked at number 15 on the Hot 100.
 Carey taped a performance of "Beautiful" along with a medley of her greatest hits on May 15, 2013.
 This taping aired on the American Idol season finale the following day.
-After multiple delays, The album, titled Me.
-I Am Mariah...
-The Elusive Chanteuse, was released on May 27, 2014.
+After multiple delays, the album was released on May 27, 2014, and it debuted at number three on the Billboard 200.

 In October 2014, Carey announced an annual residency show All I Want for Christmas Is You: A Night of Joy and Festivity.
 Originally performed at the Beacon Theatre in New York City, the residency began on December 15, 2014, and ended in 2019.